leenahabi/project02/README.md

 ---
 ## My Project Deployment
-This is a link to the game
+This is a link to the application
 [Green Recipes]()
 ## Technologies used in the project
 1. Rails